Roland is a brand that comes with a hefty price tag. That leaves me to wonder whether their value can emulate their prices.

 - Input/ output audio cables

 I love the TD 30KV’s trigger pads.
 They are made to sound a lot more like real drums.
-And this is why they are not with a rubber-like the case of many beginner electronic kits.
+Plus, they are not made with rubber like the case of many beginner electronic kits.

-Hence, the pads on the Roland TD30KV are built with mesh, a woven material that absorbs physical sound.
+Therefore, the pads on the Roland TD 30KV are built with mesh, a woven material that absorbs physical sound.
 You still have to strike the pad for the production of noise.
-And the sound modules translate every strike into the sound you want at the volume you set.
+And the sound modules translate every strike into the drum sound you want.

-The point is, the pad on this drum set is quieter, but the sound fantastic.
+The point is, the pad on this kit is quieter, but the sound fantastic.
 Also, Roland has tried making larger pads, which makes the setting a lot more like acoustic ones.
-And this is a wonderful feature, especially when you want to change to acoustic drumming.
+This is a wonderful feature, especially when you want to change to acoustic drumming.

 This simply means you a new and unique sound every time the stick lands on the pad.
 This is a feature of an acoustic kit.

 This feature operates without the need for human interruption.
-From the price of the kit, you can expect a load of customization features to play around with, all under the sound module.
+For the price of the kit, you can expect a load of customization features to play around with, all under the sound module.

-So if you are a drummer looking to try electronic drum kits without having to give up the feeling and sound of acoustic drums, this is the set for you.
-What is more, you can set up the kit to sound like any kind of kit you want.
+So if you are a drummer looking to try electronic drum kits without having to give up the feeling and sound of acoustic drums, this is the kit for you.
+You can even play ghost notes with this kit.
+Additionally, you can set up the kit to sound like any kind of kit you want.

 TD 30KV’s module has eight levers.
 They are used in controlling the ‘fade’ of the pads you hit.
 Each pad has a different control lever, allowing you to set individual pads appropriately.